hyq123999/imlb-2016/thursday.rst

 - |Zn2+| in layered has about 500 meV,
   similar to |Li+| in spinel,
-  so |Zn2+| should be able to pass through the structure easily:
-  ≈170 mAh/g at 0.& V vs Zn over 1000 cycles.
+  so |Zn2+| should be able to pass through the structure easily: about 170 mAh/g at 0.& V vs Zn over 1000 cycles.

-  - capacity returns to ≈130 mAh/g at high rates
+  - capacity returns to about 130 mAh/g at high rates

 - Mg doesn't like tetrahedral 4-fold coordination, looks for activated octahedral,